hyundai-robotics/doc-hrscript/3-flowcontrol-subprogram/7-call-jump/4-jump.md

-﻿# 3.7.3 jump
+﻿# 3.7.4 `jump`

 ### Description

-This format is completely identical to that of call statements, and its action is also similar to that of **call** statements.
+This format is completely identical to that of `call` statements, and its action is also similar to that of `call` statements.

-The only difference is that, while a **call** statement returns to the main program using an end program, a **jump** statement does not.
+The only difference is that, while a `call` statement returns to the main program using an `end` statement, a `jump` statement does not.

 ### Syntax